Natetgmaxwell/ntgm/src/site/notes/Cards/Condyloid Joint.md

 > down::

 > [!Definition] Definition
-> A condyloid joint is a type of synovial joint that allows for movement in two planes: flexion and extension.
+> A condyloid joint is a type of [[Cards/Synovial joints\|synovial joint]] that allows for movement in two planes: flexion and extension.
 It has an incomplete fusion of the articular surfaces, which creates a large space between them.

 ## [[Cards/Condyloid Joint\|Condyloid Joints]] In the Human Body
 - [[Cards/Radiocarpal joint\|Radiocarpal joint]]